Geoid: Temporal change

 GRACE, have enabled the study of time-variable geoid signals.
-The first products based on GOCE satellite data became available online in June 2010, through the European Space Agency (ESA)'s Earth observation user services tools.
+The first products based on GOCE satellite data became available online in June 2010, through the European Space Agency.
 ESA launched the satellite in March 2009 on a mission to map Earth's gravity with unprecedented accuracy and spatial resolution.
-On 31 March 2011, the new geoid model was unveiled at the Fourth International GOCE User Workshop hosted at the Technical University of Munich, Germany.
+On 31 March 2011, a new geoid model was unveiled at the Fourth International GOCE User Workshop hosted at the Technical University of Munich, Germany.
 Studies using the time-variable geoid computed from GRACE data have provided information on global hydrologic cycles, mass balances of ice sheets, and postglacial rebound.
 From postglacial rebound measurements, time-variable GRACE data can be used to deduce the viscosity of Earth's mantle.

 Spherical harmonics representation

 Spherical harmonics are often used to approximate the shape of the geoid.
-The current best such set of spherical harmonic coefficients is EGM2020 (Earth Gravity Model 2020), determined in an international collaborative project led by the National Imagery and Mapping Agency (now the National Geospatial-Intelligence Agency, or NGA).
+The current best such set of spherical harmonic coefficients is EGM2020 (Earth Gravitational Model 2020), determined in an international collaborative project led by the National Imagery and Mapping Agency (now the National Geospatial-Intelligence Agency, or NGA).
 The mathematical description of the non-rotating part of the potential function in this model is: